carlohamalainen/carlohamalainen.github.io/_posts/2009-09-15-compiling-gambit-from-sourceforge-on-ubuntu-9-04.md

 $ sudo dpkg -i libtool_1.5.26-1ubuntu1_i386.deb
 </pre>

-It is helpful to &#8220;pin&#8221; this package so that it won&#8217;t be automatically updated when running apt-get dist-upgrade.
-Edit /etc/apt/preferences (if the file doesn&#8217;t exist then just create it) and write this:
+It is helpful to "pin" this package so that it won't be automatically updated when running apt-get dist-upgrade.
+Edit /etc/apt/preferences (if the file doesn't exist then just create it) and write this:

 <pre>Package: libtool
 Pin: version 1.5.26-1ubuntu1